Quay Co-op

 Quay Co-operative (Cork) Limited, trading as Quay Co-op, is a worker cooperative operating a number of organic, vegetarian wholefoods shops, coffee docks and a restaurant in Cork City and County Cork.
+It opened in May 1982.

 History

 The Quay Co-op grew out of a group of feminist, environmental, lesbian and gay, and other social justice activists in the 1980s who set up an alternative resource centre and community space in the city of Cork.
+The co-op opened in 1982.
 It was originally set up as a community cooperative with a wider membership, and was operated on a voluntary basis.

 As the centre started to develop other activities including a wholefoods buying club and a restaurant, the co-operative began to require a clearer commitment from members to provide their labour as a condition of membership.
 This had the effect of reducing the membership from over 100 to around 40 people.
 As the activities of the co-operative became more complex and formalised, the co-operative transitioned from a community-owned model to a worker-owned model.

+Celebrity chef Denis Cotter worked at Quay Co-op for four years.

 During a challenging period in the 90's, the co-operative required capital to continue operating and investing in the capital of the co-operative became a condition of ongoing membership.
 The 16 members who invested became the core membership that have remained right through the 2020s.

+In 2022, the Quay Co-op had 50 employees spread across a vegetarian deli, bakery, store and restaurant located on O’Sullivan’s Quay, a vegetarian food-production facility on Cove Street and satellite shops in both Carrigaline and Ballincollig.

+Reception

+The Irish Examiner referred to the Quay Co-op's prepared food range as "famous dahls, curries, soups and vegan dishes."